 - appropriately service the industry, industry sectors and geographical areas and meet the specified targets identified in the application

 - provide for appropriate training and support to apprentices and trainees

 - assist the NT Government in growing the apprenticeship and traineeship market

-- comply with the requirements of the Northern Territory Employment and Training Act 2004
+- comply with the requirements of the Northern Territory Training and Skills Development Act 2016

 - remain financially viable.

 Extending the scope of registration